cakephp/docs/en/debug-kit.rst

   .. figure:: /_static/img/debug-kit/mail-panel.gif
     :alt: Video of Mail panel in action.

-The mailer preview allows you to easily preview emails during development.
+The mailer preview allows you to easily check emails during development.

 .. only:: html or epub